-The word “given” is the same word as the previous verse meaning to bestow or endow.
+The word “given” is the same Greek word as the previous verse meaning to bestow or endow.
 God makes a gift of His promises.
 “Given” is not the usual word for “give” and carries the idea of grace by the giver.
 God gives His promises with no strings attached.

 Are you discouraged because people rejected you for some sin you committed?
 You sing the blue that the bird with the broken wing will never fly so high again.
-You heard a sermon somewhere that you become a second-class Christian after you “blew it.”
+You heard a sermon somewhere that you became a second-class Christian after you “blew it.”
 People ostracized you from certain Christian circles.
 You feel that you do not belong anymore.
 You sense God completely set you aside.

 How do you know God still has a plan for you after you have blown it?
 If you still breathe, God has a plan for you.
 How you feel makes no difference because your feeling does not determine your spiritual status.

 Our fellowship with God does not depend on who we are but on who Jesus is.
 There are many Horatio Alger stories out there.
 Someone fell flat on his back financially, and now he is a millionaire.
 People say, “That sounds like a good deal; I think I will try God.”
 These people are not genuinely interested in God; they are interested in making money.
 They think they will become millionaires if they tithe ten percent of their income.
 They assume they found a way to rub the genie.
 They kick in their 10% because they want something from God.
 “I’ll go along with His routine to get something from Him.”

 Many people think this way about God.
 “I will witness every day, and maybe God will give me that girl.”
 No, God deals with us in grace, and no strings are attached.
 God takes the hopeless, helpless, and useless and uses them in His plan by His grace.